 When you drive into McAdoo, there’s a welcome sign, standing prominently on the northeast corner of FM 193 and FM 264.

-This sign informs all comers that three state basketball championships were won here, all within a 5-year span, under Coach Fabian Lemley.
-That’s pretty impressive.
-If fact, in the 100+ year history of UIL Texas high school basketball, less than ten programs have matched or exceeded McAdoo’s 3-in-5 performance.
+This sign informs all comers that three state basketball championships were won here, under Coach Fabian Lemley.
+Three championships in five years–that’s pretty impressive.
+Later I did some research to find that in the 100+ year history of UIL Texas high school basketball, less than ten programs have matched or exceeded McAdoo’s 3-in-5 performance.
 [3]High schools that have matched or exceeded McAdoo’s 3-in-5 performance include: Bowie/Tucker, Buna, Kimball, Kountze, Krum, Morton, Nazareth, Port Arthur Lincoln, and Snook.
 Sources: UIL State … Continue reading.

 When I saw that sign on my first trip to McAdoo back in ’22, I remember wondering if there was anyone still around who could tell me about about it.
-As serendipity would have it, I learned during my most-recent trip that one of the key players in that past success–as a player, literally, and later as coach–was none other than: Mr. Bub Eldredge.
+As serendipity would have it, I learned during my most-recent trip that one of the key players (literally) in that past success–first as a player, and later as coach–was none other than: Mr. Bub Eldredge.

 Started basketball, you know, in McAdoo, we started in the fifth and sixth grade.
 We played on Monday and Thursday.
 You wonder how we finally got good, you know?
 That’s all we had to do.